kitty-catt/bc-full/README.md

 [the IBM blue compute spring repo's](https://github.com/ibm-garage-ref-storefront/?q=spring&type=&language=)

+# Preparation

+Configure the yaml files in tekton-resources as well as scripts/config.

 # Setup

 The following commands will setup the namespace full-bc on your OCP4 cluster.